 28.5 Are six-monthly inspection and annual testing of rising mains undertaken?
 N/A 28.6 Are weekly and monthly testing, six-monthly inspection, and annual inspection and testing undertaken of lift(s) provided for use by firefighters or evacuation of disabled people (evacuation lifts)?
 N/A 28.7 Other relevant inspections or tests: All fire assets in A2Dominion's residential stock are under third-party contracted maintenance and testing regimes.
 These regimes are based on the current BS or BS:EN standard for each asset or system (eg BS 5266 for Emergency Lighting, BS 5839 for Alarm & Detection) combined with the manufacturer's recommendation.
 Testing and Maintenance records are held centrally in electronic form and can be produced on application.
 Where there is an Alarm System, then a log book is kept locally.
 29.0 RECORDS Record of Assessors Findings 29.1 Are there appropriate records of: a.
 Fire alarm tests?
 Yes b.
 Emergency escape lighting tests?
 Yes c.
 Maintenance and testing of other fire protection systems?
 Yes 29.2 Comments: N/A 30.0 Premises Information Box Record of Assessors Findings 30.1 Is there a suitably located premises information box for the fire and rescue service?
-Yes Fire Service information box adjacent to the main and rear entrances.
+No No premises information box provided.
 30.2 Are there arrangements to keep the premises information box up to date?
-Yes
+N/A

 30.3 Comments N/A 31.0 Engagement with Residents Record of Assessors Findings 31.1 Has information on fire procedures been disseminated to residents?
 Yes Delivered in Tenancy Documents, and available on A2Dominions website.
 Reinforced by Fire Action Notices.
 31.2 Is fire safety information disseminated to residents?
 Yes Delivered in Tenancy Documents, and available on A2Dominions website.
 Reinforced by Fire Action Notices.
-31.3 Comments N/A 32.0 FURTHER INFORMATION Record of Assessors Findings 32.1 Recommended Interim Measures Refer to Action Plan 32.2 Availability of fire lift Fire lift provided 32.3 Passenger lift with a fire fighter's override
+31.3 Comments N/A 32.0 FURTHER INFORMATION Record of Assessors Findings 32.1 Recommended Interim Measures Refer to Action Plan 32.2 Availability of fire lift No fire lift provided.
+32.3 Passenger lift with a fire fighter's override

-Yes.
-The left hand side lift has fire fighter controls.
-32.4 Fireman's key entry into the building Firemans key entry provided to the rear door.
+Both lifts provided with a firemans switch.
+32.4 Fireman's key entry into the building Drop key access provided.
 32.5 Paint finishes to stairways are fire resistant Responsible person should confirm that appropriate "Class O" finish has been provided to the walls.
-32.6 Effective management of access to bin rooms There is also a large communal ground floor secure waste storage area, with smoke detection, accessed externally.
+32.6 Effective management of access to bin rooms Secure communal integral waste store containers areas at ground floor level.
 32.7 Consideration given to empty properties No void properties noted.
 32.8 Evidence of inappropriate alterations by residents No alterations noted by residents.
 32.9 Do all escape routes lead to a place of safety Yes, final exit doors discharge to a places of safety.
-32.10 Floor indicators are present and legible, including in stairwells Appropriate way finding signage provided.
+32.10 Floor indicators are present and legible, including in stairwells Satisfactory level of way finding signage provided.